caiks/WBOT02/README.md

 ```
 In this case the `activeA.historySize` is 1m, but the latest *event* id (`activeA.underlyingEventUpdateds`) is 3m, so the active is well into overflow.

 `activeA.decomp->fuds.size()` shows the number of *fuds* in the *model*.
-The growth rate `activeA.decomp->fuds.size() * activeA.induceThreshold / sizeA` is shown as 3.01 here, but of course, this is a fraction of the *history size* so the growth rate is really only 1.00.
+The growth rate `activeA.decomp->fuds.size() * activeA.induceThreshold / sizeA` is shown as 3.01 here, but of course, this is a fraction of the *history size* so the growth rate is really only 1.00 when calculated per *event*.
 See the discussion below on *model* logs for analysis of growth rates before and after overflow.

 The path length statistics of the *model* itself are summarised in this section -
 ```